Last Updated: May 12, 2021

 Text-based content alone can be dull, boring, and potentially overwhelming.
 At the same time, audio can be obtrusive, especially if your clients are in the corporate world.
-Instead, visual elements are an excellent way to create interest in your company with a level of creativity.
+Instead, engaging visual elements are an excellent way to create interest in your company with a level of creativity.

 Some examples of visual elements that can be used:

-It can be beneficial to establish your credibility by briefly mentioning accolades, client testimonials, years of experience, or media coverage.
+It can be beneficial to establish your credibility by briefly mentioning accolades, client reviews, years of experience, or media coverage.
 Note that you do not want to mention every single element, but rather put your strongest foot forward and save the rest for the other pages of the website.

 For a few examples of effective home pages, check out the following:

 The final element is to provide guidance on where the user should visit next.
 The site must have a clear, easy and understandable navigation (website menu) to use.
 However, when a first-time visitor comes to your website, it is often smart to highlight particular elements for them to check out.
 Consider highlighting the company's complete service offering, feature products to purchase online (if e-commerce), portfolio, latest blog posts, free estimate form, or customer reviews.
 Whichever calls-to-action you choose, must have a clear link or button so that the user can both see and take action on your guidance.
 For example, on NextGen Wealth’s website, they direct newcomers to start with the retirement readiness quiz.
 Directing the user is a critical element to ultimately convert the visitor into a customer.